gildahl/Background-Game-Profile-Switcher/Readme.txt

 Device List
 -------------
-Choose the device or method that will trigger the action.
+The device or method that was chosen to trigger the action.

 Action
 ------
 * For the "ROM Monitor" Device List, this column shows the rom you chose to monitor.
-* For the "Keyboard" Device List, it will show the keyboard key or key combo you assigned.
+* For the "Keyboard" Device List, it shows the keyboard key or key combo you assigned.
-* For a game controller, it will show the button number you assigned.
+* For a game controller, it shows the button number you assigned.

 Sequence
 --------